Steel Curtain (roller coaster): Characteristics

-The roller coaster was designed by S&S – Sansei Technologies and, at the time of its opening, was the largest coaster made by S&S. Steel Curtain features nine inversions and reaches a maximum height of 220 ft.
+The roller coaster was designed by S&S – Sansei Technologies and, at the time of its opening, was the largest coaster made by S&S. Steel Curtain features eight or nine inversions, depending on how the inversions are counted; it reaches a maximum height of 220 ft.
 The ride reaches a maximum speed of 75 mph and lasts two minutes, although a large portion of that duration is spent on the lift hill.
-When it opened, Steel Curtain featured the tallest inversion in the world: a dive drop measuring 197 ft high.
-It also became the tallest roller coaster in Pennsylvania, and it had more inversions than any other coaster in the United States.
-Steel Curtain is located within Kennywood's 3 acre Steelers Country area, which, according to the Pittsburgh Gazette, was "believed to be the first pro sports team tie-in at an amusement park".
+When it opened, Steel Curtain featured the tallest inversion in the world: a dive drop measuring 197 ft high, a record it still holds as of 2025.
+It is also the tallest roller coaster in Pennsylvania, and it has more inversions than any other coaster in the United States.
+Steel Curtain is located within Kennywood's 3 acre Steelers Country area, which, according to the Pittsburgh Post-Gazette, was "believed to be the first pro sports team tie-in at an amusement park".

 Steel Curtain's construction required 152 concrete footers, 113 pieces of track that weighed 12,000 lb each, and over 21,000 bolts.
 The track pieces are colored black, while the support beams are yellow, representing the colors of the Pittsburgh Steelers.
-The majority of the ride's pieces were manufactured in the United States, although some pieces had to be imported.
+The majority of the ride's pieces were manufactured in the United States, although some pieces had to be imported from elsewhere.
 The largest track piece weighed 15000 lb.
 In addition, the support structure consists of 1,162 pieces, which weigh up to 12226 lb.
 The pieces weigh a total of 2.67 e6lb, while the concrete footers weigh 8.37 e6lb.
 The ride's exit is through a gift shop within a building that contains the Steelers Experience, which includes various football-themed activities.

 Steel Curtain has two trains, where riders are seated two across in each row with two rows per car.
 Both trains contain six cars for a total of 24 riders per train.
 The restraint system consists of lap bars and a seatbelt.
 Each train is painted black with yellow, matching the colors of the track and supports, with white stripes to resemble a Pittsburgh Steelers jersey.
-The seats were designed to resemble a football, with laces painted in the headrests over a brown background.
+The seats are designed to resemble a football.
 The front car of one train has the number 19 painted on it, while the front car of the other train has the number 33.
 These numbers represent 1933, the year that the Pittsburgh Steelers were founded.